Line of Actual Control: 1956 and 1960 claim lines

-LAC of 7 November 1959
+Claimed LAC of 7 November 1959

-China's 1959 claim lines can be traced back to the Simla Convention, which gave birth to the McMahon Line that separated Tibet from India.
-Since signing the Simla Convention on 3 July 1914, the Chinese Government never raised any formal objection to the McMahon Line until January 1959, when Zhou Enlai, the first premier and head of government of the People's Republic of China, wrote a letter to then-prime minister of India, Jawahar Lal Nehru.

 The date of 7 November 1959, on which the Chinese premier Zhou Enlai alluded to the concept of "line of actual control", achieved a certain sanctity in Chinese nomenclature.
 But there was no line defined in 1959.
 Scholars state that Chinese maps had shown a steadily advancing line in the western sector of the Sino-Indian boundary, each of which was identified as "the line of actual control as of 7 November 1959".

 On 24 October 1962, after the initial thrust of the Chinese forces in the Sino-Indian War, the Chinese premier Zhou Enlai wrote to the heads of ten African and Asian nations outlining his proposals for peace, a fundamental tenet of which was that both sides should undertake not to cross the "line of actual control".
 This letter was accompanied by certain maps which again identified the "line of actual control as of 7 November 1959".
 Margaret Fisher calls it the "line of actual control as of 7 November 1959" as published in November 1962.
 Scholar Stephen Hoffmann states that the line represented not any position held by the Chinese on 7 November 1959, but rather incorporated the gains made by the Chinese army before and after the massive attack on 20 October 1962.
 In some cases, it went beyond the territory the Chinese army had reached.

 India's understanding of the 1959 line passed through Haji Langar, Shamal Lungpa and Kongka La (the red line shown on Map 2).

 Even though the Chinese-claimed line was not acceptable to India as the depiction of an actual position, it was apparently acceptable as the line from which the Chinese would undertake to withdraw 20 kilometres.
 Despite the non-acceptance by India of the Chinese proposals, the Chinese did withdraw 20 kilometres from this line, and henceforth continued to depict it as the "line of actual control of 1959".

 In December 1962, representatives of six African and Asian nations met in Colombo to develop peace proposals for India and China.
 Their proposals formalised the Chinese pledge of 20-kilometre withdrawal and the same line was used, labelled as "the line from which the Chinese forces will withdraw 20 km."

 This line was essentially forgotten by both sides till 2013, when the Chinese PLA revived it during its Depsang incursion as a new border claim.